-- 2.6.7 There will be trophy for 1st place along with an award along with awards for 2nd and 3rd places in all finals and a trophy will be awarded for FTD. - 2.6.8 Start procedure for finals Start procedure for finals will be based on an Le-mans type start with a distance between cars of 5 metres (Pole to be a minimum of 10m from first corner where possible) with a start position determined by the Designated Official(s).
-The Pitman / mechanic must release the car when directed by Designed Official(s).
-The car must remain stationary in it's designated position without moving forward until the start signal is given (0 to 10 seconds from the signal to release cars) Any car infringing the start (jump start or mechanic failing to release car) at the discretion of the Designated Official(s) will have to serve a stop / go penalty.
-Cars missing the start must start from the pit lane (after all other running cars have crossed the start/finish at least once) - 2.6.9 Where 2 or more drivers do not manage to complete a lap in their final, points will be awarded according to where they qualified in relation to each other, so the faster of the drivers will get ninth position and the slower tenth (in the case of 2 drivers not starting)
+- 2.6.7 There will be trophy for 1st place along with an award along with awards for 2nd and 3rd places in all finals, a trophy will be awarded for FTD along with Driver of the Day for the best improvement over qualifying position. - 2.6.8 Start procedure for finals Start procedure for finals will be based on an Le-mans type start with a distance between cars of 5 metres (Pole to be a minimum of 10m from first corner where possible) with a start position determined by the Designated 'Official(s).
+The Pitman'/ mechanic must release the car when directed by Designed Official(s).
+The car must remain stationary in it's designated position without moving forward until the start signal is given ( 0 to 10 seconds from the signal to release cars) Any car infringing the start (jump start or mechanic failing to release car) at the discretion of the Designated Official(s) will have to serve a stop / go penalty.
+Cars missing the start must start from the pit lane (after all other running cars have crossed the start/finish at least once). - 2.6.9 Where 2 or more drivers do not manage to complete a lap in their final, points will be awarded according to where they qualified in relation to each other, so the faster of the drivers will get ninth position and the slower tenth (in the case of 2 drivers not starting)